Daniel-Rolen/HopeHub/README.md

 - `config.js`: Configuration file for media files (fallback if directory listing fails)
 - `video/`: Directory for video files
 - `audio/`: Directory for audio files

+## Known Issues

+- Video playback stops when audio starts playing.
+We are actively working on resolving this issue.

 ## Contributing